ACCOLADE FOR OUR YOUNG GEOGRAPHER OF THE YEAR

 BHS – THE FIRST ALL GIRLS SCHOOL IN THE WORLD TO GAIN STEINWAY ACCREDITATION

-In September 2017, Bromley High School GDST is going to become the first ‘all girls' school in the world to be accredited as an All Steinway School.
+This year Bromley High School GDST became the first ‘all girls' school in the world to be accredited as an All Steinway School.
 This accreditation is given when a school provides Steinway pianos to play and rehearse on in all practice and performance spaces.

 By becoming an All Steinway School, the students will have the opportunity to attend masterclasses given by Steinway Artists and perform themselves at Steinway Hall.